redBorder/redborder-documentation/docs/chapters/redborder_basics/ch4_2_modules_menu_options.md

 - *Raw*: Raw events.
 - *Tops*: Shows the total sum of data from different events to display them as one.
 - *Compare*: Comparison of events within a time period.
-- *Unique*: Shows events that have occurred only once.
+- *Unique*: Display the number of unique events, grouped as indicated.

 ![Views](images/ch04_img013.png)